marek1313/XCSoar-fork-for-PEV-start/PRIVACY.md

 This happens offline and unless you share this file from your device, your location data is not sent anywhere.

+### Location in the background on Android

+The application requests permission to access location when working in the background.
+Location in crucial to register continuous position log files while in flight.
+Otherwise switching to another app (as users sometimes do) would cause a gap in the log and dirsupts flight statistics.
+Location data is not sent anywhere and is only store in local files on your Android device.

 ## When We May Share Your Information

 ### With Your Permission